Iowa vs. Maryland NCAA Football Odds, Plays and Insights | October 1, 2021

 Maryland Stats and Trends

+- Maryland has played four games, with three wins against the spread.

-- Maryland's games this season have gone over the point total one time in four opportunities (25%).
+- Maryland's games this year have hit the over one time in four opportunities (25%).

-- When Maryland scores more than 11 points, it is 3-1 against the spread and 4-0 overall.
+- Maryland is 3-1 against the spread and 4-0 overall when the team puts up more than 11 points.

-- The Terrapins have turned the ball over four times, five fewer times than the Hawkeyes have forced turnovers (9).
+- The Terrapins have four giveaways this season, while the Hawkeyes have nine takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.